Click on slider arrows to view images

 Fixings: The frame is held together with a combination of artificial sinew lashing and the use of dowel pegs and trunnels.
 This system has a series of benefits.
 Metal fixings both rot and work loose over time, becoming weak and destroying the timber they are fixed into.
 Lashings and dowels are able to flex with the boat without loosening.
 Their ability to flex is an additional benefit since the natural suppleness of the kayak provides it with a key element of its strength and responsiveness.

-Skin: The skin is a high performance ballistic nylon.
+Skin: The skin is a high performance heat reactive nylon.
 Its man-made nature ensure it is able to cope with the trials of frequent exposure to water and temperature changes and its strength ensures it is able to stand up to impact, wear and sharp edges.
+The skin is stretched and hand sewn, then treated with heat and steam to shrink it a little more to produce a taut wrinkle free finish.
+This specialist cloth is imported from Europe due to its unavailability in the U.K.

 Stitching: The skin is stitched using high grade nylon thread which ensures both strong seams and resistance to degrading through exposure to the elements, which is further enhanced by the waterproofing system.
 Seams are double stitched using an initial running stitch followed by a whipping stitch.

-Waterproofing: The skin is sealed with the application of modern flexible epoxy resins.
-These have excellent adherence to the nylon skin, assisting in its protection, and most significantly, it remains flexible and therefore maintains its integrity.
+Waterproofing: The skin is sealed with the application of modern flexible polyurethane. it has excellent adherence to the nylon skin, assisting in its protection, and most significantly, it remains flexible and therefore maintains its integrity.
+The polyurethane is imported from the USA from specialist suppliers.

 Deck lines: The boats are usually finished with a single line running along the gunnel tops.
 This can be extended to include a wide range of variations as required.
 Deck lines are often a matter of personal choice so we take a minimalist stance as a standard fit.